39th International Piano Competition

 To be held in Madrid, Spain in accordance with the following rules:

 The competition is open to pianists of any nationality who are 18 to 30 years old at the time of the competition, and who have not obtained the first prize of this competition in previous editions.

-The registration period is from this notice publication date till march 31th of 2020 inclusive.
+The registration period is from this notice publication date till april 3 th of 2021 inclusive.
 The register, the applicant will send the registration form via the competition website.

 The registration fee is 95€ (Ninety-Five Euros).
 The full name of the applicant must be written clearly.

 The payment will be made by bank transfer, for the full amount, without any charges made for the competition, to:

 EBERLIN BEAUTY INTERNATIONAL SL